PureVPN vs IPVanish: which VPN to choose?

 Logging

-IPVanish promises a strict no-logs policy but hasn't made any independent audits to prove it as of late.
+IPVanish promises a strict no-logs policy and has undergone independent audits to verify it, though some users remain cautious due to past incidents.
 Under previous ownership, this VPN has collaborated with the FBI, giving away user data.
 This included the email address, account status, real IP address, and connection timestamps.

 PureVPN has an audited privacy policy which is a strong argument against them doing anything shady.
 Unfortunately, in 2017 this provider also gave data about a user to the FBI.
 On a brighter note, now the VPN is boasting an Always-On Audit, which means that it can get a surprise check any day.
 This might make you feel much more secure.